c1swtb/COIT11223-eportfolio/eportfolio-1-artificial-intelligence.md

 ### Summary

 The Week 2 workshop expanded my understanding of AI beyond machine learning and pattern recognition.
-Kaplan's definitions made me see AS as the ability to make humanlike decisions by collating and analysing data, potentially displaying general intelligence.
-The workshop also covered ethical issues including surveillance and autonomous weapons.
+Kaplan's definitions made me see AI as the ability to make humanlike decisions by collating and analysing data, potentially displaying general intelligence.
+The workshop also covered ethical issues including surveillance and autonomous weapons (CQUniversity 2025).

 ### Justification and reflection